-a.
+- a.
 Description.
 All relevant roofing components, which include but are not limited to, trusses, rafters, ridge beams, collar ties, ceiling joists, top plates of walls, and sheathing.
-Moreover, Truss Designs for Replacement Roofs complying with wood roof framing, includes: slope, span, and spacing; location of all joints, required bearing widths; design loads; joint connector type and description; lumber size, species, and grade; connection requirements; bracing locations; and roof tie-downs and uplift resistance details for high wind areas, or as otherwise provided in Section R802 of the 2015 IRC.
+Moreover, Truss Designs for Replacement Roofs complying with wood roof framing, includes: slope, span, and spacing; location of all joints, required bearing widths; design loads; joint connector type and description; lumber size, species, and grade; connection requirements; bracing locations; and roof tie-downs and uplift resistance details for high wind areas, or as otherwise provided in Section R802 of the 2015 IRC. - b.

-b.
 General Requirements and Standard Conditions.
 The Roof System and the roof covering shall safely support the loads imposed.
 Framing and decking shall be structurally sound, properly fastened, and form a sound base for attaching the roof covering.
-The Roof System shall be configured to provide a positive drainage plane.
+The Roof System shall be configured to provide a positive drainage plane. - c.

-c.
 Substandard Conditions.
 At a minimum, any Roof System that is incapable of safely supporting the load or fails to safely provide adequate drainage must be repaired or replaced.
 Deteriorated, missing or loose framing or sheathing must also be corrected.
-Generally, repair or replacement is required for any applicable condition listed in (1) - (10):

-(1) Multiple layers of roof covering materials (more than two);

-(2) Water damage caused by leaks through the roofing system;

-(3) Missing, worn, or upturned shingles;

-(4) Damaged, missing, or improperly installed roof jacks, flashings, drip edges on both rakes and eaves;

-(5) Exposed nails or other fasteners;

-(6) Structural damage to trusses;

-(7) Extensive patchwork and repairs;

-(8) Missing, damaged, loose, leaking, blocked, improperly sloped gutters and downspouts;

-(9) Wear and tear leading to a failed system within five years from the initial inspection; or a.
-General Requirements and Standard Conditions.
-Roof structures incapable of safely supporting the load or providing adequate slope for drainage shall be repaired or replaced.
-Sagging roofs shall be replaced or stabilized.
-Stabilization of sagging roofs that will not be replaced shall be designed by a structural engineer.

-(10) Any other Hazardous or Substandard condition.
+Generally, repair or replacement is required for any applicable condition listed in (1) (10): - Multiple layers of roof covering materials (more than two); - (2) Water damage caused by leaks through the roofing system; - (3) Missing, worn, or upturned shingles; - (4) Damaged, missing, or improperly installed roof jacks, flashings, drip edges on both rakes and eaves; - (5) Exposed nails or other fasteners; - (6) Structural damage to trusses; - (7) Extensive patchwork and repairs; - (8) Missing, damaged, loose, leaking, blocked, improperly sloped gutters and downspouts; - (9) Wear and tear leading to a failed system within five years from the initial inspection; or - (10) Any other Hazardous or Substandard condition.